Office of the Vice President for

 WAN: Wide Area Network (WAN) support is provided through a high-speed data communication link between Victoria and Houston to the University of Houston.
 It is maintained to provide access for our users to the University of Houston System, other UH System campuses, and the Internet.

-I.T. maintains several servers for various campus services such as email, file storage and sharing, print services and other applications.
+TS maintains several servers for various campus services such as email, file storage and sharing, print services and other applications.
 Access to these services is controlled by the issuance of user ID’s and passwords.
-Faculty, staff and administrators obtain user ID’s by completing and submitting a UHV Faculty/Staff Account Application (Faculty/Staff application) to the Systems Administrator in I.T.
-Each semester student accounts are created by an automated process.
+Faculty, staff and administrators obtain user ID’s by completing and submitting a UHV Faculty/Staff Account Application (Faculty/Staff application) to the Systems Administrator in TS.
+Student accounts are created by an automated process when the student applies to the university.
 Accounts are created with password protection to insure access security.
 Password guidelines (Password Guidelines) and Acceptable Use Policy for Technology Resources (UHV Administrative Policy and Procedure, G-2) are issued with the user ID and password.

 Training on Technology Topics